 Notwithstanding the provisions of the track access agreement and the capacity agreement, disruptions that affect traffic movements do not entitle holders of capacity to any compensation by the infrastructure manager.
-The user charge is due for the initial allocated capacity, except in case of cancellation of the traffic.
+The user charge is due for the last version of the capacity allocated at the request of the applicant, except in case of cancellation of the traffic.
 In case of partially cancellation of the traffic, the user charge is due only for the effective used part of the capacity.